- Personal Finance»

 Future value of commodites

 Other items to maybe invest in include vintage wines and spirits.
-The wine investors actually made better profits than regular stocks and share investors in recent years.
-I have written a hub on investing in rare malt whiskey already please check that out for more information.
-The rare Tobacco and Alcohol is not an old market by any means but i think it has been a market which has been largely ignored.
+Those who invested in rare wine actually made better profits than regular stocks and share in recent years.
+I have written a hub on investing in rare malt whisky already, so please check that out for more information.
+Luxury goods such as tobacco and alcohol has been a market which has been largely ignored.
 There are very potent and largely untapped markets in the Asian countries and as the new rich come through after recession, they will have more money to invest in these commodities.

 Cutting out the middleman